discoroveryx/pyporto/README.md

 `models/my_model.py`\
 `services/my_business_logic_n1.py`

-it is usefull for Minimum Viable Product (MVP) projects, but if you are going to split your project into a microservice architecture (in the future), you will have to deal with wild connection in your business logic, also you can't extract the business logic layer from the framework layer.
+It is usefull for Minimum Viable Product (MVP) projects, but if you are going to split your project into a microservice architecture (in the future), you will have to deal with wild connection in your business logic, also you can't extract the business logic layer from the framework layer.

 Сomes to the help **Porto** and **PyPorto**